Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Sensing/LineSensor.md

 If checked, all directions _away_ from the line will be detected as a danger.
 If unchecked the directions _towards_ the line will be detected as a danger.

+#### Notch
+If checked the sensor will <b>not</b> detect danger directly towards the line when the agent is within the min negative distance.
+This gives the appearance of the agent making a decision to quickly dash across the danger at the last second.
+Not compatible with inverted sensors.

 #### Negative Weight

 The importance of this negative sensor relative to other sensors.